Zulfiraa/Zulfira---Portfolio/README.md

 ## About
 Hello!
 I'm **Zulfira**, a Statistics graduate from Hasanuddin University with a passion for turning data into actionable insights.
 My background in statistics and practical experience in data analysis have strengthened my analytical, problem solving, and data visualization skills.

-I have experience working with **Excel, SQL, Python, R, Tableau, and Power BI** to clean, analyze, and visualize data for business decision-making.
+I have experience working with **Excel, SQL, R, Tableau, and Power BI** to clean, analyze, and visualize data for business decision-making.
 I enjoy discovering patterns, creating dashboards, and communicating insights through compelling visualizations.

 This repository showcases my projects, technical skills, and continuous learning journey in **Data Analytics**, as I continue to develop my skills and pursue opportunities in the field.